nlfiedler/exaf-rs/README.md

-# exaf
+# Exaf

-The EXtensible Archiver Format to be used in compressing and archiving files.
-It is intended to be an alternative to the well-known zip and 7-zip formats, with extensibility in mind, as well as trying to avoid the shortfalls of said formats.
+The EXtensible Archiver Format is intended to be used in compressing and archiving files.
+It offers an alternative to the well-known zip and 7-zip formats, with extensibility in mind, as well as trying to avoid the shortfalls of said formats.

 **This is a work in progress.** Thoughts and critiques are welcome, so if after reading all of this you have any comments or criticisms, please do not hesitate to share them by filing an issue.
-My initial plan is to develop something that will satisfy my needs, but I am also completely open to collaborating with others to develop a suitable format.
+My initial plan is to develop something that will satisfy my needs, but I am also completely open to collaborating with others to develop a suitable format that others can use.
 Thank you.

 ## Specification